whoisbma/for_LP/RPG_test/README.md

 - [/data/questions/--questionID--](https://rpg-server-lp.herokuapp.com/data/questions/0)
 - [/data/tokens/--tokenID--](https://rpg-server-lp.herokuapp.com/data/tokens/0)

-There are definitely some errors that pop up in the client and it is basically boilerplate bootstrap but the pipeline works, API requests work etc.
+There are minor errors that pop up in the client and it is basically boilerplate bootstrap but the pipeline works, API requests work as they are intended to, etc.

-Most of the Angular code came from a mongoDB API tutorial I had used previously.
+Much of the Angular code came from a mongoDB API tutorial I had used previously.

 Needs an npm install if downloaded.

-For the OF client side app, extremely quick and dirty.
-Just uses a few structs to store state grabbed from JSON.
-Purely proof of concept.
+For the OF client side app, extremely quick and dirty: just uses a few vectors of structs to store state grabbed from JSON.

 Video documentation here:
 [https://www.youtube.com/watch?v=ROW0qfDISVs&feature=youtu.be](https://www.youtube.com/watch?v=ROW0qfDISVs&feature=youtu.be)